Understanding Evolution

 Richard Lenski (pictured left), a professor at Michigan State University, explored the role of natural selection further in microbes.
 In the longest evolution laboratory experiment in the history of biology, Lenski tested the transition into a speciation process – macroevolution.
 Can adaptive changes transition into a speciation process?
 In 1988, Lenski launched the test.

-Although adaptive changes developed in Escherichia coli following exposure to varying environments (pictured right), no evidence of macroevolution developed.
+Although adaptive changes developed in Escherichia coli following exposure to varying environments (pictured on the right), no evidence of macroevolution was observed.
 In 2017, writing for Science AlertFiona MacDonald placed the comparison between bacteria and human evolution into context

 “Scientists have spent the past 30 years carefully tracking evolution across more than 68,000 generations of E. coli bacteria – the equivalent of more than 1 million years of human evolution.”

 Like Kettlewell, Lenski began and ended with the same species—Escherichia coli.
 Macroevolution never happened.
 Lenski transferred the study to Jeffrey E. Barrick at the University of Texas in 2022.
 Since then, the testing has continued.
-However, Barrick has still not published evidence to support Darwin’s “origin of species” concept.
+However, Barrick has not published evidence supporting Darwin’s “origin of species” concept.

-The empirical observations in moths and experimental testing in bacteria scientifically support the concept of microevolution.
-However, the concept of macroevolution has yet to be scientifically validated.
-Science is a finely tuned process to separate facts from fiction.
+Empirical observations in moths and experimental testing in bacteria provide scientific support for the concept of microevolution.
+However, the concept of macroevolution has not yet been scientifically validated.
+Science provides finely tuned processes powered to separate facts of nature from fictional stories.

 Science Testing Methods

-This new approach ignited a cultural and Scientific Revolution in studying nature.
+This new approach ignited a cultural and scientific revolution in the study of nature.
 Francis Bacon (1561-1626) later further formalized Copernicus’s approach.
 The systematic principles of Bacon’s approach, known as the scientific method, establish clear boundaries between science and non-science.
 The scientific method is an empirical method for acquiring knowledge about nature.

-The critical components of science include formulating hypotheses via induction based on objective observations and testing the hypotheses.
+The critical components of science include formulating hypotheses through inductive reasoning based on objective observations and testing them.

 Scientific Method

-Francis BaconFrancis Bacon (pictured right), co-founder of the Royal Society, formalized and systemized Copernicus’ approach.
-However, Darwin modified Bacon’s principles, switching subjective for objective observations and deductive for inductive reasoning.
+Francis BaconFrancis Bacon (pictured right), co-founder of the Royal Society, formalized and systematized Copernicus’s approach.
+However, Darwin upended Bacon’s principles, switching from objective observations with inductive reasoning to subjective observations with deductive reasoning.
 Notably, Darwin never performed any testing.
-According to Darwin, objective observations are counter-productive –
+According to Darwin, objective observations are counterproductive –

 “How odd it is that anyone should not see that all observation must be for or against some view if it is to be of any service.”